browserengineering/book/book/invalidation.md

 ```

 This is enough to make editing work, but it's convenient to also draw
-a cursor to show the user where the editing will happen and to provide
+a cursor confirm that the element is focused and show where edits will
-visual confirmation that they've focused on the right element.
-Let's
-do that in `BlockLayout`:
+go.
+Let's do that in `BlockLayout`:

 ``` {.python}
 class BlockLayout: